theo-armour/2021/README.md

 * Provide an overview of and links to projects I am involved with - past, present and future
 * Provide a personal biography
-* Provide hosting for small or samdbox projects
+* Provide hosting for small or sandbox projects

 ## Links of Interest